Layr-Labs/eigenlayer-docs/docs/developers/avs-developer-guide.md

 ## What Can You Build as an AVS?

 The scope of AVS design is broad.
-It includes **any offchain service** that can be validated onchain.
+It includes **any off-chain service** that can be validated on-chain.
 This flexibility allows AVS developers to design custom validation mechanisms suited to the unique requirements of their service.
-The only requirement is that some evidence for the offchain service’s execution is posted onchain to enable validation of the service.
+The only requirement is that some evidence for the off-chain service’s execution is posted on-chain to enable validation of the service.

 Examples of these services include rollup services, co-processors, cryptography services, zk Proof services, and more.